-As Thwaites melts, it could propagate a 65 centimeter rise in sea levels, however if Thwaites fully deteriorates, the cascading effect across the Western half of Antarctica would lead to a 2 to 3 meter rise in sea levels, which would be ‘catastrophic’ for most coastal cities.
+As Thwaites melts, it could propagate a 65 centimetre rise in sea levels, however if Thwaites fully deteriorates, the cascading effect across the Western half of Antarctica would lead to a 2- to 3-meter rise in sea levels, which would be ‘catastrophic’ for most coastal cities.

 Paul Cutler, programme director for Antarctic glaciology at the National Science Foundation in the US, explains how Thwaites glacier “is a keystone for the other glaciers around it in West Antarctica … If you remove it, other ice will potentially start draining into the ocean too.”

-Current models estimate a 61 to 110 centimeter sea level rise by the end of the century, assuming the world continues to emit the same amounts of carbon dioxide into the atmosphere.
+Current models estimate a 61- to 110-centimetre sea level rise by the end of the century, assuming the world continues to emit the same amount of carbon dioxide into the atmosphere.

 The Cascading Effects of Melting Ice

 Antarctica holds around 90% of the ice on the planet- the ‘equivalent to a continent the size of Europe covered in a blanket of ice 2 kilometres thick’.
 As temperatures rise, the Earth does not heat up evenly everywhere: the polar regions warm much faster.
 Antarctica and Greenland are at the frontline of receiving much of global warming’s negative effects, more so than the rest of the world.
 Unfortunately, these high temperatures are being fuelled not just by a rise in greenhouse gases, but also by natural weather shifts in the tropics.